 A strong family at home, means that our military can be strong for our country – the support you feel in one part of your life extends to all others.
 The more support you HAVE, the more support you can GIVE to others: your children, your partner, your company, your country… so on, and so forth.
 If you support me, I can support you, but also offer that support to others.

 In motherhood – that support essential!
 So many of us are searching for support we need, even though we may not know exactly what we need, and where we need it to come from.
 So, I want to ask you to take some time and look within: what do you need, momma?
 What support are you lacking to be the best momma you can be?
 And this goes out to pregnant moms, and those who yearn to be moms – where are you lacking support, and how can I help?
 How can WE help as a community?

-I really want to hear, and please let me in the comments – because I want to do all I can to make sure my community of moms is supported!
+I really want to hear, and please let me know – because I want to do all I can to make sure my community of moms is supported!
 And I want to ask you guys to do the same thing.
 If you see a mom struggling in some way, anyway, and you can help – do it!
 She might just need a note of encouragement, a little (gentle) advice, or maybe help loading the groceries into the trunk while she wrangles her cranky toddlers.
 Never forget – we are ALL in this together!